 Getting a Pre-approved Mortgage?
 4 Tips to Consider

-A pre-approved mortgage indicates how how much mortgage you can afford and guarantees a mortgage rate (usually for 90 – 120 days) while you look for a home.
+A pre-approved mortgage indicates how much mortgage you can afford and guarantees a mortgage rate (usually for 90 – 120 days) while you look for a home.

-A pre-approved mortgage can give you more credibility to sellers and real estate agents, And in bidding wars, common in hot housing markets, it can give you an advantage against competing home buyers.
+A pre-approved mortgage can give you more credibility to sellers and real estate agents, and in bidding wars, common in hot housing markets, it can give you an advantage against competing home buyers.
 However, be sure to consider these tips:

 1. Know the Difference: Pre-qualified versus Pre-approved